easwaran/CleanData/Codebook.md

 Then the script gatheres these 66 columns into a new data set, with subject and activity type information added in, producing a 68-column data set.

-The tidy data set, XCleand, is produced from this new data set by calculating the means of each variable grouped by subject and activity type.
+The tidy data set, XCleaned, is produced from this new data set by calculating the means of each variable grouped by subject and activity type.

 The cleaned/tidied data set, XCleaned
 =====================================